-It includes details regarding the analysis of risks of plant pests to the environment and biological diversity, including those risks affecting uncultivated/unmanaged plants, wild flora, habitats and ecosystems contained in the PRA area.
-Some explanatory comments on the scope of the IPPC in regard to environmental risks are given in Annex I.

-This supplementary text provides guidance on evaluating potential phytosanitary risks to plants and plant products posed by living modified organisms (LMOs).
-It does not alter the scope of ISPM No. 11 but is intended to clarify issues related to the PRA for LMOs.
-Some explanatory comments on the scope of the IPPC in regard to pest risk analysis for LMOs are given in Annex II.
+- S1 It also includes details regarding the analysis of risks of plant pests to the environment and biological diversity, including those risks affecting uncultivated/unmanaged plants, wild flora, habitats and ecosystems contained in the PRA area.
+Some explanatory comments on the scope of the IPPC in regard to environmental risks are given in Annex 1. - S2 It includes guidance on evaluating potential phytosanitary risks to plants and plant products posed by LMOs.
+This guidance does not alter the scope of ISPM 11 but is intended to clarify issues related to the PRA for LMOs.
+Some explanatory comments on the scope of the IPPC in regard to PRA for LMOs are given in Annex 2.